fpgasystems/hacc/docs/overleaf/first-steps.md

 ![Setting your passwords.](./passwords.png "Setting your passwords.")

 ## Setting your remote secure access
 You must be connected to the ETH network to access the cluster.
-If this is not the case, you first need to establish a secure remote connection—either through a jump host [[1]](#references) or a virtual private network (VPN)—before being able to use the HACC servers.
+If this is not the case, you first need to establish a secure remote connection—either through a **jump host**—before being able to use the HACC servers.

 ### Jump host
 To make use of ETH’s jumphost, first you would need to edit your ```~/.ssh/config``` file by adding the following lines: